Zanek1964/RAV311-Remote/README.md

 ## Minimum ESPHome config

 Here is an example of the required esphome config.
-Change variable to fit your needs (board type, wifi credentials, GPIO, etc)
+Change variables to fit your needs (board type, wifi credentials, GPIO, etc)

 ```
 esphome: